psmit703/personal-website/README.md

     https://psmit.dev/privacy.html

 While the code I have written does not collect data or otherwise raise concerns for any potential privacy infringements, the site uses several third party tools.
-As such and in the interest of transparency, this page contains disclaimers regarding privacy relating to these tools.
+As such and in the interest of transparency, this page contains notices regarding privacy relating to these tools.